 As a student-run free clinic, the UKSAC depends on you!
-Apart from serving a population in need, volunteering at the UKSAC will allow you to gain early clinical experience, interact with physicians, and learn how to run basic labs.
-The clinic is staffed mainly by M1 and M2 students who fill the roles of Floor Manager and Patient Interviewers, but medical students of any year are encouraged to volunteer as their schedule permits.
-For each clinic night, there are four student positions available: one Floor Manager position and three Patient Interviewer positions.
-Additionally, there are two Shadowing slots available for new volunteers.
-Please check the calendar on the homepage and use our contact us page to send the Student Scheduler a message.
+Apart from serving a population in need, volunteering at the UKSAC will allow you to interact with experienced physicians and gain early clinical experience.
+The clinic is staffed primarily by M1 and M2 students who serve as floor managers and patient interviewers, but medical students of any year are encouraged to volunteer!
+During each clinic, there are four student positions available: one floor manager position and three patient interviewer positions.
+Student volunteers are always supervised by an attending physician.
+In addition to a great learning experience, volunteering at SAC is a way to help underserved populations in our community.

 Jobs and Roles at the Clinic

 The three patient interviewing positions are available to M2s, M3s, and M4s as well as M1 students who have floor managed at least once and have completed the Spring training session that focuses on interviewing.
 The interviewing positions simulate the environment of clinical rotations.
 You will see the patient alone to obtain the chief complaint, HPI, PMH, family history, and perform a focused physical if necessary.
 You will then present your patient to the attending physician or resident and come up with an assessment and plan together.
 You and the physician will then see the patient together before discharging him or her.